 Axes that radiate from a basal corm-like thallus that terminate in cup-like structures

-Possibly the gametophytes of either Stockmansella or Huvenia (Kenrick et al. 1991, Remy et al. 1993), but it may be the gametophyte stage of several land plants
+Possibly the gametophytes of either Stockmansella or Huvenia (Kenrick et al., 1991, Remy et al., 1993), but it may be the gametophyte stage of several land plants

-Sc. laxum ((Dawson 1871; Steinmann 1928)
+Sc. laxum ((Dawson, 1871; Steinmann, 1928)

-Sc. palustre (Istchenko 1965)
+Sc. palustre (Istchenko, 1965)

-Sc. steinmannii (Steinmann; Kräusel and Weyland 1930)
+Sc. steinmannii (Steinmann, 19??; Kräusel & Weyland, 1930)

 This species is thought to belong to the sporophyte Zosterophyllum rhenanum